motet-a/blih-gui/README.md

 -->

 # blih-gui
-An cross-platform application to manage Blih.
+A cross-platform application to manage Blih.

 #### Technologies
 * Electron